ramya22111992/NodeMongoDBOperations/README.md

 The router file receives the GET/PUT/POST/DELETE http request

-The router file will forward the request to the appropriate controller for any post/update/create/delete changes to the DB.
-These changes will be done via the Models.
+The router file will forward the request to the appropriate controller.
+The controller will perform any DB changes via the service.
+Controller will call the service method, service will do the changes, return response to controller and controller will send the response to client.

 The controller will return the success/error response back to the client.

+service files ensure method reusability.
+Dont let the controllers interact with each other. controllers must communicate with the service.

 Make sure you have data/db directory in C drive.